-Loulé is a traditional Portuguese market town, and one of the most popular day trip destinations of the central Algarve region.
-Visitors are drawn to Loule, as it boasts a characterful historic centre, a lively market and a genuine Portuguese atmosphere.
+Loulé is a traditional Portuguese market town, and a popular destination for a day trip.
+Visitors are drawn to Loule, for its characterful historic centre, the lively market and genuine Portuguese atmosphere.

-The focal point of Loule is the Arabic inspired covered market, and inside are stalls selling local produce, fresh fish and regional handicrafts.
-Surround the market are busy shopping streets, tree-lined plazas and a warren of medieval alleys, lined with craftsmen’s workshops and traditional houses.
-Found within the compact historic centre is the ancient castle, the gothic Igreja Matriz and the Convento do Espírito Santo.
+The focal point of Loule is the Arabic inspired covered market, with stalls selling regional handicrafts, local produce and freshly caught fish.
+Surround the market are busy shopping streets, tree-lined plazas and a warren of alleys, which have barely altered since the medieval period.
+Within this delightful historic centre, is an ancient castle, the Gothic Igreja Matriz church and remnants of Loule’s solid defences.

 Why Visit Loulé?

-Loule is a likeable town that offers fascinating tourist attractions, a traditional Portuguese market, and a delightful historic centre.
 Loule is one of the few destinations in the Algarve whose primary focus is not tourism; it is a town full of ordinary Portuguese going about their daily lives.
+It is a likeable town, which offers fascinating tourist attractions, a traditional Portuguese market and a delightful historic centre.

 If you are based in one of the larger resort towns (Albufeira, Vilamoura or Quarteira), Loule is the ideal destination for a day trip, and to experience authentic Portugal.
 There are sufficient attractions to fill a half day of sightseeing, and the town can be easily travelled to using public transport (details later on in the article)

 When to visit Loule?

-Our advice is to visit Loule on a Saturday morning, when both the gypsy and farmers markets are held.
-Loule should be avoided on Sundays when the covered market is closed.
-On Mondays, most museums and government managed tourist attractions are closed for the day.
-If you wish a peaceful visit to Loule consider Tuesday to Friday, as on Saturdays the town will be hectic with the market and coach loads of tourists.
+Our advice is to visit Loule on Saturday mornings, when both the gypsy and farmers markets are held.
+Loule should be avoided on Sundays and Mondays.
+On Sundays, the covered market is closed, while on Mondays, most museums and government managed tourist attractions are closed for the day.